Nepal Map

 Did you know that the legal system of Nepal is English common law and Hindu legal concepts?

-When you are traveling around or looking for accommodation in Nepal, you would better know, that (there are in total lengths of roadways total: 10,844 km, paved: 4,952 km, unpaved: 5,892 km (2010)) and the most crowded areas in this country are: KATHMANDU (capital) 1.183 million (2015).
-The urbanization rate in this country looks like the following: urban population: 18.6% of total population (2015).
+When you are traveling around or looking for accommodation in Nepal, you would better know that (the lengths of roadways total: 10,844 km, paved: 4,952 km, unpaved: 5,892 km (2010)), and the most crowded areas in this country are: KATHMANDU (capital) 1.183 million (2015).
+The urbanization rate in this country looks like the following: urban population: 18.6% of the total population (2015).

-The total number of population in Nepal: 29,033,914 (July 2016 estimate) with a population growth rate of 1.24% (2016 estimate) and the most widely spoken language(s) are Nepali (official language) 44.6%, Maithali 11.7%, Bhojpuri 6%, Tharu 5.8%, Tamang 5.1%, Newar 3.2%, Magar 3%, Bajjika 3%, Urdu 2.6%, Avadhi 1.9%, Limbu 1.3%, Gurung 1.2%, other 10.4%, unspecified 0.2%.
+The total population in Nepal: 29,033,914 (July 2016 estimate) with a population growth rate of 1.24% (2016 estimate) and the most widely spoken language(s) are Nepali (official language) 44.6%, Maithali 11.7%, Bhojpuri 6%, Tharu 5.8%, Tamang 5.1%, Newar 3.2%, Magar 3%, Bajjika 3%, Urdu 2.6%, Avadhi 1.9%, Limbu 1.3%, Gurung 1.2%, other 10.4%, unspecified 0.2%.
 Note: 123 languages reported as mother tongue in 2011 national census; many in government and business also speak English (2011 estimate).
-In these days, Nepal has to face with a net migration rate of -1.9 migrant(s) / 1,000 population (2016 estimate).
+These days, Nepal has to face a net migration rate of -1.9 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Nepal nowadays; Chhettri 16.6%, Brahman-Hill 12.2%, Magar 7.1%, Tharu 6.6%, Tamang 5.8%, Newar 5%, Kami 4.8%, Muslim 4.4%, Yadav 4%, Rai 2.3%, Gurung 2%, Damai/Dholii 1.8%, Thakuri 1.6%, Limbu 1.5%, Sarki 1.4%, Teli 1.4%, Chamar/Harijan/Ram 1.3%, Koiri/Kushwaha 1.2%, other 19%note: 125 caste/ethnic groups were reported in the 2011 national census (2011 estimate).